 II.
 Departmental requirements:

 34 hours of computer science including:

-- Departmental Colloquium: two semesters of CSCI 2094.
+B. Departmental Colloquium: two semesters of CSCI 2094 Computer Science Colloquium.

-- 21 additional hours of computer science including at least 18 upper-division hours.
+C. 21 additional computer science hours, including at least 18 upper-division hours.

 III.
 Mathematics requirement: